skinnyiam/skinnyiam/README.md

-### Hi there, Saurabh Shukla - aka Skinny  👋
+### Hi there, Saurabh Shukla   👋

-## I'm a Student, Developer,Guitarist and Song Writer!!
+## I'm a Student,Front End Developer,Guitarist and Song Writer!!

-- 🌱 I’m currently learning everything 🤣
+- 🌱 I’m currently learning Data Structure and Alogorithms 🤣
-- 🥅 2022 Goals:
--
--  Reach 4 star in codechef
+-  Solved over 175+ questions on Leetcode
 - ⚡ Fun fact: I love to draw and play guitar

 ### Connect with me: